Devamitta/inflection/README.md

 > Run following commands from the root directory of the repo

-Create and activate an env:
+Create and activate a Python environment:

 ```shell
 python3 -m venv env